JeremyGillard/jeremygillard.github.io/README.md

 ## Projects

 This page will contain links to possible pro projects and links to the repos of my personal projects on github (api github).

+## Skills

+This page will gather in an exhaustive way the acquired technical skills that I wish to put forward (possibly set up a tagging system linked to my github and pro projects).